-The caliph, of course, was the most important party-leader at any point throughout our period.
-After the first Fitna a caliph was mostly either the son of his predecessor or his brother.
-The most prominent example of this are the sons of Abd al-Malik, ruling one after the other.
-The same held true later on for the ‘Abbasids.
-Sometimes a cousin could come to the throne if no suitable son or brother was available.
-These were mostly moments when the unity of the Umayyad party had broken down as at the beginning of the second and during the third Fitna.
-Why this should have happened at a certain point in time is difficult to explain.
-Of course, coincidence played a role: At the beginning of the second Fitna, the Sufyanid branch of the Umayyads which had brought forth three caliphs in a row had died out.
-Having no candidate left, it is no wonder that some tribal supporters of the party tried to look elsewhere for leadership as happened with the tribal confederation of the Qaysis at the beginning of the second Fitna.
-It took some time until Syrian tribal groups and more generally the Muslim armies in Syria recognised that they could guard their leading position in the Empire only by choosing some distant cousin of the Umayyad house who happened to be in Syria as leader of their party, Marwan, the father of the great caliph ‘Abd al-Malik.
+The caliph, of course, was the most important party leader.
+After the first fitna (656–61), a caliph was usually either the son of his predecessor or his brother.
+The most prominent example of this phenomenon is the sons of Abd al-Malik, who ruled one after the other.
+The same held later on for the ‘Abbasids.
+Sometimes a cousin could come to the throne if no suitable son or brother was available, usually when the unity of the Umayyad party had broken down, as was the case in the second and third fitnas.
+Why this should have happened at a certain point in time is difficult to explain, but coincidence played a role.
+At the beginning of the second fitna (680), the Sufyanid branch of the Umayyads, which had brought forth three caliphs in a row, had died out.
+Having no candidate left, it is no wonder that some tribal supporters of the party tried to look elsewhere for leadership; such was the case with the tribal confederation of the Qaysis at the beginning of the second fitna.
+It took some time for Syrian tribal groups and, more generally, the Muslim armies in Syria, to recognise that they could retain their leading position in the empire only by choosing a distant cousin of the Umayyad house who happened to be in Syria as leader of their party.
+This turned out to be Marwan, the father of the great caliph ‘Abd al-Malik.

-The third Fitna is a more complicated case.
-After the death of Hisham no universally acceptable successor seems to have been in sight.
-By consequence different tribal alliances, parties which had become a fixed feature of provincial politics in the 8th century, now jockeyed for power at the centre, each with an Umayyad prince at its helm.
+The third fitna presents a more complicated case.
+After the death of Hisham (743), no universally acceptable successor seems to have been available.
+In consequence, different tribal alliances—parties which had become a fixed feature of provincial politics in the eighth century—now jockeyed for power at the centre, each with an Umayyad prince at its helm.
 At the same time, others rose in the name of a Shi’i imam or in the name of Kharijism.
-Everything seemed in flux and even Umayyad princes could at times declare themselves in favour of Kharijism.
-It was in a situation of crisis such as this that an effective politician like Marwan II.
-(744-750), although he was from a minor branch of the dynasty, could emerge as leader of the Umayyad fold.
-Apart from him, it is not easy to tell if the Umayyad short-time-caliphs and pretenders of the period had created the parties as whose leaders they served or if they were mere figure-heads.
-The most prominent case of a figure-head leader of a party is Muhammad b. al-Hanafiyya during the first Fitna who seems not to have been the real organising power behind the Shi’i uprisings in Iraq at the time.
-But would he have come forth as real leader of the party once the master-mind organising the uprisings, al-Mukhtar, had been successful?
-We cannot tell.
-In the case of the ‘Abbasid take-over such a scenario did occur.
-The ‘Abbasid uprising in Khurasan was organised by Abu Muslim who called for “him from the people of the house who shall find general acceptance”.
+Everything seemed in flux; even Umayyad princes could, at times, align themselves with the Kharijis.
+It was in this crisis situation that an effective politician like Marwan II (744–750) could emerge as leader of the Umayyad fold, even though he was from a minor branch of the dynasty.
+Apart from Marwan, it is not easy to determine whether the short-lived Umayyad caliphs and pretenders of the period created the parties they led or were mere figureheads.
+The most prominent case of a figurehead leader of a party is Muhammad b. al-Hanafiyya during the first fitna.
+Al-Hanafiyya does not seem to have been the real organising power behind the Shi’i uprisings in Iraq at the time; on the other hand, would he have emerged as the real leader of the party once the mastermind organising the uprisings, al-Mukhtar, had been successful?
+In the case of the ‘Abbasid takeover, such a scenario did in fact take place.
+The ‘Abbasid uprising in Khurasan was organised by Abu Muslim, who called for “him from the people of the house who shall find general acceptance”.
 The ‘Abbasid pretender al-Saffah only formally took the lead of the party once the civil war was won.
-After his death there followed a short civil war among the Abbasids on who was going to be Caliph.
-Abu Muslim decisively supported the victorious contender al-Mansur, but was disposed of immediately afterwards.
-A true party-leader had no use for over-mighty subjects.
+After his death, there followed a short civil war among the ‘Abbasids over who should assume the title of caliph.
+Abu Muslim decisively supported the victorious contender al-Mansur, but he was disposed of immediately afterwards.
+A true party leader had no use for overmighty subjects.

 5. How Wars End